 Click on the images to see all the colorways and even more styles available.

 TIP: If you are hesitant, start out with a neutral (black, white, cream, navy) option and play around with that style before trying a studded or print option.
 And for an added crown-like effect add a pearl headband in front of the padded headband (link above for both!).

 I hope you take the time to try this trend.
 After all, if you eat the same food every day, you have no idea all the wonderful cuisines you are missing.
 Fashion has the same principles.
 Try something new.

-If trying new trends is challenging to you and struggle with your mindset when it comes to fashion, try my free style guide.
+If trying new trends is challenging to you and you struggle with your mindset when it comes to fashion, try my free style-guide.
 It will help you understand the personal power behind your fashion choices and help you hone your style better with ease.
 Sign up below to have it sent directly to your inbox!